-The Bank regularly report and perform analyses on the top risks to establish that they are appropriately mitigated.
+Top Risks: The Bank regularly report and perform analyses on the top risks to establish that they are appropriately mitigated.
 As all risks, top risks are rated in terms of both the likelihood that they could occur and the impact on the Bank should they do so, and through this assessment they are identified to be particularly material for the Bank.
 The reporting provides a forward-looking perspective on the impact of planned remediation and control enhancements.
 It also contains emerging risks and themes that have the potential to evolve as a top risk in the future.
 Top risk reduction programs comprise the most significant risk reduction activities that are key to bringing our operational top risk themes back within risk appetite.
-The Bank improved the criteria and a process for adopting or retiring divisional and Group level top risks, in addition to a regional top risk concept.

-To appropriately identify and manage risks from material change initiatives within the Bank, a Transformation Risk Assessment ("TRA") process is in place to assess the impact of transformation on the Bank's risk profile and control environment.
+Transformation Risk Assessment: To appropriately identify and manage risks from material change initiatives within the Bank, a Transformation Risk Assessment ("TRA") process is in place to assess the impact of transformation on the Bank's risk profile and control environment.
 This process considers impacts to both financial and non-financial risk types and is applicable to initiatives including regulatory initiatives, technology migrations, risk remediation projects, strategy changes, organisational changes and real estate moves within the Bank.
-The Bank expanded the scope of change initiatives that require a mandatory TRA to include all key deliverables on the transformation roadmap of the Bank.

-NFR appetite is the amount of non-financial risk the Bank is willing to accept as a consequence of doing business.
+Risk Appetite: NFR appetite is the amount of non-financial risk the Bank is willing to accept as a consequence of doing business.
 The NFR appetite framework provides a common approach to measure and monitor the level of risk appetite across the firm.
 NFR appetite metrics are used to monitor the operational risk profile against the Bank's defined risk appetite, and to alert the organisation to impending problems in a timely fashion.
-The Bank clarified the linkage between risk appetite and tolerance and increased the granularity and depth of risk appetite planning and monitoring in legal entities, branches and business units risk appetite statements.

-The findings and issue management process allows the Bank to mitigate the risks associated with known control weaknesses and deficiencies, and enables management to make risk-based decisions over the need for further remediation or risk acceptance.
+Finds and issue management: The findings and issue management process allows the Bank to mitigate the risks associated with known control weaknesses and deficiencies, and enables management to make risk-based decisions over the need for further remediation or risk acceptance.
 Outputs from the findings management process must be able to demonstrate to internal and external stakeholders that the Bank is actively identifying its control weaknesses and taking steps to manage associated risks within acceptable levels of risk appetite.
-The Bank enabled multiple risk types to be linked to each finding, enhancing the ability to monitor risk appetite by risk type concentration.
-This approached also allows the 2nd LoD to review, with greater precision, the potential portfolio impact of risk acceptances on risk appetite, thus strengthening the roles of the 2nd LoD in risk acceptance decisions.